viv-cheung/frenglish-docs/docs/Tutorial - Extras/translate-docusaurus.md

 ---
+id: Translate your docs with Docusaurus
 sidebar_position: 2
 ---

-# Translate your docs with Docusaurus

 Let's translate `docs/intro.md` to French.